SushiLab/IMB_Amplicon_Pipeline/README.md

 ### Prepare config files

-1. `config.yaml`: The config file that contains parameters, locations of files and the rules that shouild be executed in the snakemake pipeline
+1. `config.yaml`: The config file that contains parameters, locations of files and the rules that should be executed in the snakemake pipeline
 2. `samples`: The samples file contains a list of all samples that should be included in the analysis
-3. `blacklist`: The blacklist file contains a list of all samples that should be excluded from the analysis
+3. `blocklist`: The blocklist file contains a list of all samples that should be excluded from the analysis

 Example `config.yaml` file: